How to Configure Nginx Rate Limit and Whitelist

 Managing Security Concerns

-While obtaining the real client IP simplifies rate-limiting configuration, it introduces some security concerns.
-Attackers can forge or modify headers, bypassing rate-limiting rules by pretending to be a different IP.
-To mitigate this risk, it is essential to enable trusted proxy validation.
+Getting the real client IP makes rate-limiting configuration simpler, but it introduces security risks.
+Attackers can forge or modify headers to bypass rate-limiting rules by pretending to be a different IP.
+To reduce this risk, enable trusted proxy validation.

 server {